keithalewis/math/ep.md

 $R_1$ is the realized return of the "market portfolio", and $\beta = \Cov(R, R_1)/\Var(R_1)$.

-This short note shows the realized return $R$ of any efficient portfolio satisfies
+This short note shows the random realized return $R$ of any efficient portfolio satisfies
 $$
 \tag{2}	R - R_0 = \beta(R_1 - R_0)
 $$
-where $R_0$ and $R_1$ are the (random) realized returns of any two independent efficient portfolios.
+where $R_0$ and $R_1$ are the random realized returns of any two independent efficient portfolios.
 This implies $\beta = \Cov(R - R_0, R_1 - R_0)/\Var(R_1 - R_0)$.
 Taking expected values of both sides when $R_0$ has zero variance and
-$R_1$ is the "market portfolio" gives the classical CAPM formula
+$R_1$ is the "market portfolio" yields the classical CAPM formula

 ## One-Period Model